ManageIQ/manageiq-pods/README.md

 ##Purpose

-This example gives a base template to deploy a multi-pod ManageIQ appliance with the DB stored in a persistent volume on OSE.
+This example gives a base template to deploy a multi-pod ManageIQ appliance with the DB stored in a persistent volume on OpenShift.
 It provides a step-by-step setup including cluster administrative tasks as well as basic user information and commands.
 The ultimate goal of the project is to be able to decompose the ManageIQ appliance into several containers running on a pod or a series of pods.

 ###Prerequisites: